trusttoken/contracts-pre22/README.md

 # TrueUSD

 This repository contains the TrueUSD ERC20 contract and related contracts.
-For a high-level overview, see this [video](https://www.youtube.com/watch?v=vv6-rcjjDXM).

 ## The Contracts